openflighthpc/retype-documentation/Retype_Documentation/hidden_cluster_build_methods/aws/setup_with_aws_login.md

 ---
 order: 100
-label: Setting Up a Login Node
+label: '1\.
+Setting Up a Login Node'
 icon: dot-fill
 ---

-To set up a cluster, you will need a Flight Solo Image, which can either be from Amazon Marketplace, or imported as a file.
+To set up a cluster, you will need a Flight Solo Image, which can either be from Amazon Marketplace, or [imported as a file](/cluster_build_methods/aws/import_solo_aws/).

 +++ Marketplace